vectorgrp/XCPlite/tools/bintool/README.md

 This tool provides comprehensive management of XCPlite binary persistency files:
 - **BIN to HEX**: Extract calibration segment data to Intel-Hex format
-- **HEX to BIN**: Update calibration segment data from Intel-Hex files
+- **HEX to BIN**: Update calibration segment data in a BIN file from Intel-Hex files
 - **Dump/Inspect**: View file structure, events, segments, and hex dumps

-The tool uses a hardcoded 32-bit segment relative addressing scheme: `Address = 0x80000000 | (segment_index << 16)` which is default in XCPlite.
-Absolute addressing (OPTION_CAL_SEGMENTS_ABS in XCPlite main_cfg.h) is not supported yet.
-There is no check for the correct addressing mode.
-For safety, it is essential to use the EPK version segment.
-This can be enabled with OPTION_CAL_SEGMENT_EPK.

 ## Usage